Artificial intelligence and copyright

 In the 2020s, the rapid advancement of deep learning-based generative artificial intelligence models raised questions about the copyright status of AI-generated works, and about whether copyright infringement occurs when such are trained or used.
-This includes text-to-image models such as Stable Diffusion and large language models such as ChatGPT.
+This includes text-to-image models such as Stable Diffusion and large language models such as GPT.
+Large language models are trained on all the data which can be scraped from the Internet, often utilizing copyrighted material.
 As of 2023, there were several pending U.S. lawsuits challenging the use of copyrighted data to train AI models, with defendants arguing that this falls under fair use.

-Popular deep learning models are trained on mass amounts of media scraped from the Internet, often utilizing copyrighted material.
-When assembling training data, the sourcing of copyrighted works may infringe on the copyright holder's exclusive right to control reproduction, unless covered by exceptions in relevant copyright laws.
-Additionally, using a model's outputs might violate copyright, and the model creator could be accused of vicarious liability and held responsible for that copyright infringement.

 Copyright status of AI-generated works

 The United States Copyright Office has declared that works not created by a human author, like this "selfie" portrait taken by a monkey, are not eligible for copyright protection.

 Since most legal jurisdictions only grant copyright to original works of authorship by human authors, the definition of originality is central to the copyright status of AI-generated works.